 - Identify references and notify them that they are potential referees for your application.

-- Ensure that the required documents and apparel are on hand (e.g. academic documents, extra copies of resume and cover letter, Birth Certificate, ID etc. outfit and accessories)
+- Ensure that the required documents are on hand (e.g. academic documents, extra copies of resume and cover letter, Birth Certificate, form of National Identification etc.)

 - Prepare answers to potential interview questions in the field in which you are applying.